temperlang/temperlang-blog/posts/tangle-of-strings.md

 <small>(This is part of a [series of articles](./stretching.md) each of which highlights a difficulty in translating a familiar programming concept across programming languages and highlights design choices to bridge that gap)</small>

 I don't need to explain strings to you, dear reader.  **Strings** are a major tool in every programmer's toolbox.
 Some say it's the [only one you need](https://blog.codinghorror.com/new-programming-jargon/#7-stringly-typed).
-Everyone knows how they work; there's no way programming languages could disagree on what basic string operations mean?
+Everyone knows how they work; there's no way programming languages could disagree on what basic string operations mean.

 Right!
 Right?